 Oh my God, are you going to Japan?
 The Last Samurai and Memoirs of a Geisha are my favorite movies!
-Just don’t get too involved with some manga looking Japanese hottie, ok?
-Oh and take care with what you eat, I heard radiation poisoning is huge over there, ok??
+Just don’t get too involved with some manga looking Japanese hottie, okay?
+Oh and take care with what you eat, I heard radiation poisoning is huge over there, okay?

 Ever been told anything like this?